 I used to tell them they had to freeze and couldn’t get any older.
 They would laugh like crazy at this command.
 Then they’d openly defy it, outgrowing their clothes and getting too big to carry to bed.

 With my first child, I was unaware.
 I didn’t know to slow down and savor it.
 The years slipped by without my permission.
 Her childhood lives in cellophane-paged albums and boxes of film negatives.
-Now and then I come across these photos.
-Tears come as I remember it all.
+Now and then I come across these photos—tears come as I remember it all with a little bit of grief.

 My younger two are babies of the digital age.
 I take pictures of them all the time, both mundane and milestone moments.
 I do it because I now know time is a thief and steals our babies away.